jeanmanguy/amino-acids/README.md

-# 🎨 aa-colour
+# aa-colour

+🎨 Add colours to your amino acids in the terminal.

 Work in progress and experimnetal crate.
 Changes are likely to break the API.

-Colourise amino acids in the terminal.

 Code inspired from the crates [owo-colors](https://github.com/jam1garner/owo-colors) and [colored](https://github.com/mackwic/colored).